-Theory, operation, and control of aircraft propellers and related systems.
-Includes inspection, removal, replacement, repair and maintenance of propeller systems with experience in balancing of blades, hubs, and testing and operational checks of hydraulic and electrical standard propellers.
-(May be repeated for credit on various aircraft - AF A&P Program applicable course)
+Theory, operation and control of aircraft propellers and related systems.
+Includes inspection, removal, replacement, repair, and maintenance of propeller systems.
+Provides practical experience in balancing of blades, hubs and testing and operational checks of hydraulic and electrical standard propellers.
+(May be repeated for credit on various aircraft - Air Force Airframe & Powerplant Program applicable course.)